GabrielNegreirosLima/machine-learning/README.md

-# machine-learning
+# Machine Learning
-Repo for Machine Learning class of Computer Engineering at CEFET-MG
+Repo for Machine Learning class of Computer Engineering at CEFET-MG.